Code-Institute-Submissions/davidb3rgqvist-project3/README.md

 - Figma for wireframes
 - ChatGPT - for AI assistance
 - www.w3.org: Utilized to perform validation test of HTML and CSS.
-- https://jshint.com/: Utilized to perform validation test of JavaScript.
-- https://ui.dev/amiresponsive: Utilized for a quick overview of the responsivness.
 - https://www.asciiart.eu/image-to-ascii: Generating ASCII art image

 ## Testing